Chateau in Castle Hill NSW

 In addition, “Chateau” is being marketed by the Megaward Property Group, the in-house sales agency of Bridgestone, with experienced development and project manager, Australian-based PDS Group and Westbourne Constructions appointed as the Builder for the Project.

 The “Chateau” project is to be located in Middleton Avenue Castle Hill and also offers street frontages to the southern side of Fishburn Crescent and the northern side of Dawes Avenue.

-Offering significant amenity, the site is located within walking distance (approximately 400m) from the Hills Showground Station, part of the Sydney Metro Northwest network (which opened in mid-2019) connecting the north-west suburbs to central Sydney.
+Offering significant amenities, the site is located within walking distance (approximately 400m) from the Hills Showground Station, part of the Sydney Metro Northwest network (which opened in mid-2019) connecting the northwest suburbs to central Sydney.

 As part of the transformation of the area, the government expects that 5,000 new homes will be delivered and 2,300 new jobs will be created over the next 20 years.

 Outlook – Castle Hill apartment market

 Whist the number of apartment transactions has declined due to COVID-19, owner-occupier demand has rebounded strongly in recent months, supported by record-low interest rates, HomeBuilder and a range of other government incentives, particularly for first home buyers.
 Investor demand remains subdued, particularly foreign investor demand.